Human Rights Initiatives

 Furthermore, we believe that the cooperation of our business partners is necessary to advance our initiatives on respecting the human rights and the dignity of all people involved in our business activities.
 We have established the Seven & i Holdings Business Partner Action Guidelines and work to ensure that our business partners understand and comply with them.

 As a sign of our respect for human rights, Seven & i Holdings is also a signatory and supporter of the UN Global Compact comprising 10 principles related to human rights, labor, environment, and anti-corruption.

 Seven & i Holdings has established the Human Rights Education Center as a dedicated entity for overseeing and promoting the Group’s efforts with respect to human rights education and normalization.
-The Human Rights Education Center coordinates with the human resources and compliance departments of each Group company, and carries out a variety of educational and awareness activities.
+The Human Rights Education Center coordinates with the personnel and CSR promotion departments of each Group company, and carries out a variety of educational and awareness activities.
 In addition, the Corporate Ethics and Culture Subcommittee under the CSR Management Committee regularly shares the progress on efforts related to human rights education, and advances activities aimed at having all employees of Group companies correctly understand and recognize human rights, along with fostering a corporate culture free of discrimination or prejudice.

 With respect to human rights initiatives in the supply chain, the Consumer Affairs and Fair Business Practices Subcommittee under the CSR Management Committee takes the lead role in encouraging human rights awareness among business partners.

 Seven & i Group offers a variety of educational activities and employee training with the aim of creating a corporate culture in which everyone respects the human rights of all customers, business partners, people in local communities, and colleagues, and in which people are aware of all types of discrimination and prejudices and do not discriminate against others or tolerate such behavior.

 Seven & i Group companies provide a variety of human rights awareness training to employees, including part-time employees.